rpianezza/GenomeDelta/README.md

 ## Purpose of GenomeDelta

 **GenomeDelta** is a software designed to discover horizontal transfer events in a species.
-By comparing an older genome (in FASTQ or BAM format) with a more recent assembly (in FASTA format) of the same species, **GenomeDelta** identifies novel genetic elements present in the new assembly, but absent in the older genome.
+By comparing a genome (in FASTQ or BAM format) with an assembly (in FASTA format) of the same species, **GenomeDelta** identifies novel genetic elements present in the assembly, but absent in the short-reads genome.

 Its primary focus is on detecting transposable element invasions, while also offering the capability to unveil other HT events and other genomic